bhundt/polarization-simulation/README.md

 # Political Polarization Simulation using Streamlit
-In the paper ["Preventing extreme polarization of political attitudes"](https://www.pnas.org/content/118/50/e2102139118) by Axelrod et. al. the authors present a model of political polarization in which individuals are influenced by the opinions of others.
+In the paper ["Preventing extreme polarization of political attitudes"](https://www.pnas.org/content/118/50/e2102139118) by Axelrod et al. the authors present a model of political polarization in which individuals are influenced by the opinions of others.

 This repository contains a Streamlit app that simulates the model presented in the paper.
 The app allows you to change the parameters of the model and see how the political polarization evolves over time.